LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`directives_include_1` directive
 can be used to load the contents of a file into an object.
-A typical
+A typical usage
-usage scenario is to load a plain Prolog database into an object thus
+scenario is to load a plain Prolog file into an object thus providing a
-providing a simple way to encapsulate it.
-For example, assume a
+simple way to encapsulate its contents.
+For example, assume a ``cities.pl``
-``cities.pl`` file defining facts for a ``city/4`` predicate.
-We could
+file defining facts for a ``city/4`` predicate.
+We could define a wrapper
-define a wrapper for this database by writing:
+for this database by writing:

 ::